vishipayyallore/speaker-series-2025/0418_ReSkill_GHC_Agent/README.md

 ### Key Audience Takeaways

-By the end of this session, participants will understand:
+By the end of this session, participants will:

-- How to develop with VS Code IDE in a GitHub Codespace
+- Understand how to develop with VS Code IDE in a GitHub Codespace.
-- Prompt GitHub Copilot agent mode to create an application
+- Prompt GitHub Copilot agent mode to create an application.
-- Leverage documentation files to instruct GitHub Copilot agent mode
+- Leverage documentation files to instruct GitHub Copilot agent mode.
-- GitHub Copilot agent mode features:​
+- Explore GitHub Copilot agent mode features, including:
   - Autonomous operation
-  - Multi-Step tasks
+  - Multi-step tasks
   - Tools for task completion
   - Iteration and self-healing
   - User control and review